ahlstromcj/seq66/README.md

             See the user manual for how this works.
         *   Added a "File / Import / Import Playlist" command.
             See the user manual for how this works.
         *   Made virtual port names in ALSA more consistent.
+Also create the ports (in JACK, too) even if disabled.
+Still experimental.
         *   Added Preferences item for the BPM Precision setting.
         *   Added contrib/code/ametro.c to provide ALSA test for MIDI clocking.
     *   Version 0.98.2: